Aayushk333/Disaster_Management_Application-/README.md

 **The application developed supports a very effective feature of extracting the user’s exact location in terms of latitude and longitude.
 This helps to know the user’s exact current location to provide him/ her emergency assistance**.
 This feature has been implemented in the app using the location plugin available in flutter plugins.
 The following section explains the methodology in detail

+## Working with GeoLocation

+Working with user’s location is a common task and Flutter packages abstract away most or all of the boilerplate required and directly give users the most optimised solution and less hassle to deal with.

+### Plugin 1: ‘location’

+The ‘location’ plugin is the simplest way to get and track a user’s location without the hassle of any boilerplate code.
+Setting up is simple enough and the steps are summarised in table below.